BrailleRAP building manual

 • PAPER_support (laser cut 5mm plywood).

-• 3 Prepared paper rolls (with gasket and screws)
+• 3 Prepared paper rolls (with gasket and screws) (4 for BrailleRAP XL)

 Note